I’ve been studying leadership for years, and share so many thoughts about it here.

 People have a hard time letting go of a first impression.

-You can learn something even from the people you with whom you don’t agree.
+You can learn something from everyone – even from people with whom you may not agree.

 What you don’t know CAN hurt you.